Uluwatu Bali: 20 Top Things To Do In Uluwatu

 This is another steep cliff near Uluwatu, but it’s on the south side of the temple and requires a short walk from a separate parking area.

 It’s a great spot for sunset, and you should have the place mostly to yourself.
-We just discovered this viewpoint recently, but it’s one of my new favorite things to do in Uluwatu!
+We just discovered this viewpoint recently, but it’s one of our new favorite things to do in Uluwatu!

-This is one of the bigger white sand beaches in south Bali.
-The walk down and back up is a killer, but you’re rewarded with a huge private beach and a cool shipwreck for pictures!
+Also called Nyang Nyang, this is one of the longest white sand beaches in south Bali.
+The walk down and back up is a bit of a killer, but you’re rewarded with a huge private beach and a cool wooden shipwreck for pictures!

 This is a hidden beach overlooked by cliffs and a quiet Hindu temple.

-You have to walk a long stairway down to the beach, but then it’s all yours.
+You have to go down a long stairway to reach the beach, but then it’s all yours.
 If you walk along the coast, there’s even a big sea cave.

 Dreamland has a nice long stretch of white sand lined with sunbeds you can rent.